 Trust is a cornerstone of effective mentoring relationships.
-As a mentor in a four-month programme, remember that your mentee will need to trust you rather quickly in order to accomplish their goals.
+Your mentee will need to trust you rather quickly in order to accomplish their goals.
 Everyone has a different trust profile.
 Some of us trust people quickly and others take longer, withholding trust until the other person has proven trustworthy.
 Keep this in mind as you get to know your mentee.